okozelsk/NET/Readme.md

 ### Data format for the demo application
-Input data is expected in csv format where delimiter can be a semicolon or a comma.
+Input data is expected in csv format where data delimiter can be a tab, semicolon or comma character.
-* **Continuous feeding regime** requires a standard csv format, where the first line contains the names of the data fields and each next line contains the numeric data.
+* **Continuous feeding regime** requires a standard csv format, where the first line contains the names of the data fields and each next line contains the data.
 [Here](https://github.com/okozelsk/NET/blob/master/Demo/DemoConsoleApp/Data/TTOO.csv) is an example
-* **Patterned feeding regime** requires specific csv format.
-First line specifies names of repetitive input features of the pattern (first must be keyword "#RepetitiveGroupOfAttributes").
-Second line specifies names of output values (first must be keyword "#Outputs").
-Each next line then contains Nx values of repetitive pattern features followed by expected output values at the end.
+* **Patterned feeding regime** requires specific csv format without colum names (header).
+Each data line contains values of repetitive pattern features followed by expected output values at the end.
+Values of repetitive pattern features can be organized in two ways: groupped [v1(t1),v2(t1),v1(t2),v2(t2),v1(t3),v2(t3)] or sequential [v1(t1),v1(t2),v1(t3),v2(t1),v2(t2),v2(t3)].
 [Here](https://github.com/okozelsk/NET/blob/master/Demo/DemoConsoleApp/Data/LibrasMovement.csv) is an example

 ## Components overview